Francis Janssens: Archbishop of New Orleans

-Janssens was appointed by Leo XIII as the fourth archbishop of the Archdiocese of New Orleans on August 7, 1888; he was installed on September 16, 1888.
+Janssens was appointed by Leo XIII as the fourth archbishop of New Orleans on August 7, 1888; he was installed on September 16, 1888.
 During his tenure, Janssens convened the fifth Archdiocesan Synod in May 1889, founded more than twenty-five new parochial schools, dedicated a new preparatory seminary at Gessen, Louisiana, in September 1891, and established the Catholic Institute for Deaf and Dumb at Chinchuba, Louisiana, in 1890.
 Janssens significantly reduced the immense debt incurred by Archbishop Napoléon-Joseph Perché; continuing the work of his immediate predecessor Archbishop Francis Xavier Leray, he reduced it from $324,759 to about $130,000.

-Janssens' tenure also spanned the period of hardening racial divisions between whites and African-Americans.
+Janssens' tenure also spanned the period of hardening racial divisions in the American South between whites and African-Americans.
 He once said, "There is nothing in my administration of the Diocese that worries me more than our colored people; to see what is done by the Protestants to capture them and how often they succeed."
-Believing that a separate parish would keep blacks within the Catholic Church and facilitate black leadership just as it had for Irish and German immigrants, Janssens established St. Katharine's Church in 1895 as the first parish designated for black Catholics; attendance, however, was optional.
-It was, however, his expressed hope "that anyone might occupy any pew or any seat anywhere in the church."
+Janssens believed that creating a separate parish would keep African Americans within the Catholic Church.
+He also believed that it facilitate the growth of African American leadership, just as national parishes had done for Irish and German immigrants, Janssens established St. Katharine's Church in 1895 as the first parish designated for African Americans.However, he hoped "...that anyone might occupy any pew or any seat anywhere in the church."

+Death

-Janssens died aboard the steamer Creole, bound for New York City, aged 53.
+Janssens died aboard the steamer Creole, while sailing for New York City, at age 53.
 He is buried at St. Louis Cathedral in New Orleans.